nhsconnect/gpconnect/pages/accessrecord/accessrecord_view_medications.md

 ### Subsection title ###

-The subsection title **SHALL** be "All Medication (Summary)".
+The subsection title **SHALL** be 'All Medication (Summary)'.

 ### Date filter ###

-A date filter is applicable for the Past Medications subsection:
+If a consumer submits a date filter for this section the dates will be applied as follows:

+1. The `Start Date` **SHALL** be the date of the earliest prescription within the period of the date filter (including prescriptions issued on the date to the filter start date, or all prescription if no start date is specified)
+2. The `Last Issued Date` **SHALL** be the date of the last prescription within the period of the date filter (including prescriptions issued on the date to the filter end date, or all prescription if no end date is specified)
-- The date filter **SHALL** be applied to the `First Prescribed` field
+3. The definitions in points 1 and 2 **SHALL** be applied to the date recorded for medications prescribed elsewhere and date authorised for repeat dispense
-- All relevant records **SHALL** be returned according to the consumer-supplied date range
-- If a date is not supplied all records **SHALL** be returned
+4. The `Number of Prescriptions Issued` **SHALL** be the count of prescription issued between the `First Prescribed Date` and the `Last Issued Date` inclusive (as dates are defined in points 1 and 2) or null for medication prescribed elsewhere and repeat dispense
+5. Additional Information **SHALL** include discontinued or cancelled details (where identifiable) for any medications which fall within the date filter definitions in points 1 to 3 regardless of whether the date discontinued/cancelled falls within the date filter range
+6. Additional Information **SHALL NOT** include ended date and reason if the date falls outside of the date filter range

 ### Subsection content banner ###